- Position & Allocation Control & Assignment Changes

 - Back to Evaluating Your Need & Urgency

-Departments are responsible for hiring retirees appropriately, the requirements of which are detailed in the Retiree Extra Help Certification of Compliance Form and is intended to help ensure departments hire retiree Extra Help employees appropriately.
+Departments are responsible for hiring retirees appropriately, the requirements of which are detailed in the Retiree Extra-Help Certification of Compliance Form and are intended to help ensure departments hire retiree Extra Help employees appropriately.

 The compliance form must be completed, reviewed, and approved prior to the individual’s start date.
 These forms may be needed for future State and Federal audit purposes and may be requested by Human Resources when approving/advising on current or prospective retiree Extra Help employees.

 Directions on how to complete and retain this step-by-step form are detailed on the form.

 Within five years after the separation date, retired regular Sonoma County employees have the opportunity to be placed on the Retiree Extra-Help list to be considered for extra-help employment in a previously held class or a lower-level class in the same series.

 - Sonoma County Retirees must submit application materials for EACH job class they wish to be considered for.
 To be considered for multiple job classifications, please submit multiple applicants.

 - Human Resources staff review applications to determine eligibility and will notify the retiree if the request for retiree Extra-Help status has been approved or denied.